ansabgillani/arbisoft-training/week 1/lists_n_loops/readme.md

-"""Python lists can be iterated through different means, which include but not limited to:
+Python lists can be iterated through different means, which include but not limited to:

 -> simple for loop
 -> for loop with range